wultra/sike-java/README.md

 ## Usage

-SIKE Java provides an easy to use interface for generating keys and computing shared secrets.
+SIKE for Java provides an easy to use interface for generating keys and computing shared secrets.

 ### Installation